Macromedia: History

-In January 1995, Macromedia acquired Altsys Corporation after Adobe Systems announced a merger with Altsys' business partner, the Aldus Corporation.
-Altsys was the developer of the vector-drawing program FreeHand, which had been licensed by Aldus for marketing and sales.
-Because of the similarities with Adobe Illustrator, the Federal Trade Commission issued a complaint in October 1994 ordering a divestiture of FreeHand back to Altsys.
+In January 1995, Macromedia acquired Altsys Corporation, developer of the vector-drawing program FreeHand and font editor Fontographer.
+Adobe Systems had acquired Aldus Corporation, which held the marketing rights to FreeHand.
+Because of the program's similarities with Adobe Illustrator, Altsys protested the sale and the Federal Trade Commission issued a complaint in October 1994, ordering the divestiture of FreeHand back to Altsys.
+The company then sold itself to Macromedia.

 With Macromedia's acquisition of Altsys, it received FreeHand thus expanding its product line of multimedia graphics software to include illustration and design graphics software.
 FreeHand's vector graphics rendering engine and other software components within the program would prove useful to Macromedia in the development of Fireworks.

+Despite early success, Macromedia's stock ultimately plateaued at $63.75 per share in December 1995.
+By 1997, shares fell as low as $7.13 per share.
+Rob Burgess was brought on as president in 1996.
+He laid off 10% of the company's staff, discontinued many products, and put a larger focus on web development.

+Dreamweaver

-In March 1996, Macromedia acquired iBand Software, makers of the Backstage HTML authoring tool and application server.
-Macromedia developed a new HTML-authoring tool, Dreamweaver, around portions of the Backstage codebase and released the first version in 1997.
+In March 1996, Macromedia acquired iBand Inc., developer of the Backstage family of dynamic web development tools, for $32 million.
+Macromedia developed a new HTML-authoring tool, Dreamweaver, around portions of the Backstage codebase and released the first version in December 1997.

 At the time, most professional web authors preferred to code HTML by hand using text editors because they wanted full control over the source.
 Dreamweaver addressed this with its "Roundtrip HTML" feature, which attempted to preserve the fidelity of hand-edited source code during visual edits, allowing users to work back and forth between visual and code editing.

-Over the next few years Dreamweaver became widely adopted among professional web authors, though many still preferred to hand-code, and Microsoft FrontPage remained a strong competitor among amateur and business users.
+Over the next few years Dreamweaver gained popularity among professional web authors, though many still preferred hand-coding, and Microsoft FrontPage remained a strong competitor for amateur and business users.
+By October 1999, an estimated 66% of professional web site developers used Dreamweaver.